kzmsvm/ZonaAi/README.md

 Additional providers can be registered at runtime using `ZonaKernel.add_provider`.

+## Integrations

+Zona includes an experimental integration engine for connecting to external systems such as accounting or CRM platforms.
+Available connectors can be listed via `GET /integrations/available`.
+New integrations may be added with `POST /integrations/add`, while `GET /integrations/scan` performs a best-effort discovery of resources in the configured cloud project.

 ## Plugins

 Zona includes a lightweight plugin system.
 Plugins can expose a simple